 d.
 To explore new market segments locally & internationally.

-· To explore schools and universities locally and internationally, online marketing and appoint agents for School’s programs.
+· To explore schools and universities locally and internationally, online marketing and appoint agents for School’s Programmes.

-· To explore government, and Corporates in NIGERIA for School’s programs.
+· To explore government, and Corporates in NIGERIA for School’s Programmes.

 e.
-To evaluate & analyze the local & International employment market trends & the industry requirements for programs review and new program development
+To evaluate & analyze the local & International employment market trends & the industry requirements for Programmes review and new Programme development

 § To gather market intelligence; for evaluating, analyzing, and identifying industry requirements for employment opportunities locally & internationally

-§ To share the information & feedback with Academia in regards to the changes in the current programs and also new programs to be offered
+§ To share the information & feedback with Academia in regards to the changes in the current Programmes and also new Programmes to be offered

 § To analyze and report market information.

 I. Developing and implementing strategic plan, departmental goals, daily to yearly plans, targets, budget, & market intelligence survey

 III.
 Marketing activities & Planning - Advertisement plan, billboards, design and bookings for local and International markets & Travels